 Since this new server runs on an AMD chip, it's unclear if you can upgrade to it by moving drives over from an older model.
 If you're wondering the same thing, check back for the answer.

 Familiar operating system and feature set, apps galore

-Despite using an entirely new processor, the DS1621+ uses the same DiskStation Manager (DSM) operating system.
+The DS1621+ uses the same DiskStation Manager (DSM) operating system despite using an entirely new processor.
 As a result, it has the same core features and settings as the rest of the Synology ecosystem.
-If you’ve used a Synology server before, you’ll feel right at home with the DS1621+.
+If you've used a Synology server before, you'll feel right at home with the DS1621+.

 Among other things, Synology says the new server is the gateway to enterprise-class data protection with lots of backup options.
 On top of that, you'll find dozens of useful apps that make owning a pleasant experience.

 Synology says the DS1621+ is available today with the suggested retail price of $799.99 (diskless).